kriszyp/msgpackr/README.md

 ```
 (It is worth noting that while msgpackr works well in modern browsers, the MessagePack format itself is usually not an ideal format for web use.
 If you want compact data, brotli or gzip are most effective in compressing, and MessagePack's character frequency tends to defeat Huffman encoding used by these standard compression algorithms, resulting in less compact data than compressed JSON.
 The modern browser architecture is heavily optimized for parsing JSON from HTTP traffic, and it is difficult to achieve the same level of overall efficiency and ease with MessagePack.)

+## Structured Cloning
+You can also use msgpackr for structured cloning, (as far as it makes sense on the platform).
+By enabling the `structuredClone` option, you can include references to other objects or cyclic references, and object identity will be preserved.
+Structured cloning also enables preserving certain typed objects like `Error`s and `Set`s.
+This option is disabled by default because it uses extensions and reference checking degrades performance (by about 25-30%).

 ### Alternate Terminology
 If you prefer to use encoder/decode terminology, msgpackr exports aliases, so `decode` is equivalent to `unpack`, `encode` is `pack`, `Encoder` is `Packr`, `Decoder` is `Unpackr`, and `EncoderStream` and `DecoderStream` can be used as well.